OBSERVABILITY PLATFORM

 You notice errors in operations for two additional services related to the loadgenerator service.
 The GET operation on both the loadgenerator and frontend services have high latency.

-In LINKS, click + Add Link to add a link based on a template to your external logging service, which provides other users access to the logs related to this span.
+In the Links section, click + Add Link to add a link based on a template to your external logging service, which provides other users access to the logs related to this span.

-In PROCESS, you identify k8s.pod.name, which is the Kubernetes pod the GET request originates.
+In the Process section, you identify k8s.pod.name, which is the Kubernetes pod the GET request originates.
 You can begin investigating that specific operation to remediate the issue.

-9. To the right of the value for k8s.pod.name, click the more icon and then click Add to Filter to add the value of that process to your search query.
+9. To the right of the value for k8s.pod.name, click the three vertical dots icon and then click Add to Filter to add the value of that process to your search query.